 You’re Basically Good — The Benefits of Contemplative Psychotherapy

 You’re basically good.
-This perspective is often left out of modern, Western counseling, therapy and life coaching.
+This perspective is often left out of modern Western counseling, therapy, and life coaching.
 Here in the West, the typical approach focuses on what is wrong with you and what needs to be “fixed”.
-The counselor, therapist or life coach gets paid as long as you are “sick” or “need” them to function in the world.
+The counselor, therapist, or life coach gets paid as long as you are “sick” or “need” them to function in the world.
 This is not my approach to working with clients.
 I assume you’re basically good.
-You have inside you what you need to be successful in life and relationships.
+You have what you need inside you to be successful in life and relationships.
 You know what you need.
-You have as much strength, courage, wisdom and love as necessary to enjoy your work, family, friends, relationships and the world around you.
-I see my role as the facilitator in helping you bring these qualities to the surface, so you can be a productive member of society and achieve what you came here to do in this life.
+You have as much strength, courage, wisdom, and love as necessary to enjoy your work, family, friends, relationships, and the world around you.
+I see my role as the facilitator in helping you bring these qualities to the surface so you can be a productive member of society and achieve what you came here to do in this life.

 You’re Basically Good — The Benefits of Contemplative Psychotherapy - Providence Holistic Counseling Services